Amedee Reyburn

-Amedee Valle Reyburn, Jr. (March 25, 1879 – February 10, 1920) was an American freestyle swimmer and water polo player who won two bronze medals in the 1904 Summer Olympics in his native St. Louis.
+Amedee Valle Reyburn Jr. (March 25, 1879 – February 10, 1920) was an American freestyle swimmer and water polo player who won two bronze medals in the 1904 Summer Olympics in his native St. Louis.
 He played football for Washington University, and by 1905 served as an executive and part owner of the Westminster Automobile Company of St. Louis.
 A flying enthusiast in the early years of aviation, he participated in a North American coast-to-coast trans-continental flight competition in 1911 that ended in Los Angeles.

+Early life

-Amedee Valle Reyburn, Jr. was born on March 25, 1879 in St. Louis, Missouri to Henrietta Patterson Reyburn and Amedee Valle Reyburn Senior, who worked as a Manager at the Merchantile Trust Company of St. Louis.
-Reyburn Jr. attended Washington University where he played tackle on their football team for two seasons.
-Around 1900, Reyburn Jr. trained and competed in swimming as a member of the Missouri Athletic Club, and by 1903 played on their water polo team.
+Amedee Valle Reyburn Jr. was born on March 25, 1879, in St. Louis, Missouri to Henrietta Patterson Reyburn and Amedee Valle Reyburn Senior, who worked as a Manager at the Merchantile Trust Company of St. Louis.
+Reyburn Jr. attended St. Louis's Washington University where he played tackle on their football team for two seasons.
+By 1903, Reyburn Jr. trained and competed in swimming as a member of the Missouri Athletic Club, and played on their water polo team.
 In April, 1903, he suffered from an appendicitis, but recovered.

+Missouri Athletic Club coaches

-Alex Meffert was the swimming director for the Missouri Athletic Club and coached and trained the club's swimmers and water polo players who attended the 1904 Olympics.
-Meffert advocated a traditional crawl stroke, with the body aligned parallel to the bottom of the pool, and a single breath taken after a left and right arm stroke cycle.
+Alex Meffert was the swimming director for the Missouri Athletic Club from their opening in 1903 through 1907, before accepting a position with the Chicago Athletic Club.
+He did the majority of preparatory training for the Missouri Athletic Club's swimmers and water polo players who attended the 1904 Olympics.
+In freestyle competition, Meffert advocated a traditional crawl stroke, with the body aligned parallel to the bottom of the pool, and a single breath taken after a left and right arm stroke cycle.
 He did not strongly advocate more than a single two-beat kick per stroke cycle.
-While he worked with the members of the New York Athletic Club before the Olympics in July and part of August, 1904, the Missouri Club was trained by Assistant Coach and Instructor Pete Rodgers, and team Captain Billy Orthwein, a Yale graduate and future lawyer.
+While Meffert worked with the members of the New York Athletic Club before the Olympics in July and part of August, 1904, the Missouri Club was trained by Assistant Coach and Instructor Pete Rodgers, and team Captain Billy Orthwein, a Yale graduate and future lawyer.
 Meffert had been the regular coach, and returned to train the Missouri club's swimmers and water polo players in late August.